NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 > **Note:** Work in `extension.py` for this section.

-Now that you've have created `object_info_model.py`, you need to do a few things in `extension.py` to reflect the object model, such as import from the model class, create a reference and the object, then destroy the model when the extension is shutdown.
+Now that you have created `object_info_model.py`, you need to do a few things in `extension.py` to reflect the object model, such as import from the model class, create a reference and the object, then destroy the model when the extension is shutdown.

 ## Step 4.1: Import extention.py
 import into `extension.py` from `object_info_model.py`: